Nasi Lemak with Sambal Chilli Ikan Bilis

 Notes

-Dried split anchovies and small dried red chillies can be purchased from Asian groceries stores.
+Dried split anchovies, raw red skin peanuts and small dried red chillies can be purchased from Asian groceries stores.
 Split anchovies means they have been cleaned, heads removed and split into halves.

 Allergens: Anchovies, eggs and peanuts.